 Moving to San Francisco

-San Francisco is a beautiful city by the bay, set along the blue water of the Pacific Ocean, on the west coast of the USA, with rolling hills and its unique mix of architecture.
-It contains some of California's most notable landmarks, including the Golden Gate Bridge and Alcatraz.
-Of course, the city is known for many more things; the cable cars; Pier 39 (or Fisherman's Wharf) where the sea lions snooze in the sunshine; the Golden Gate Park, which at 1017 acres, makes it one of the largest urban parks in the world; the late Steve McQueen’s Ford Mustang being chased through the city streets in the movie Bullitt, or sampling the delights of China Town.
+San Francisco is a beautiful city by ‘The Bay’, set along the blue water of the Pacific Ocean, on the west coast of the USA, with rolling hills and its unique mix of architecture.
+It contains some of California’s most notable landmarks, including the Golden Gate Bridge and Alcatraz.
+The city is known for many more things: the cable cars, Pier 39 (or Fisherman’s Wharf) where the sea lions snooze in the sunshine, the Golden Gate Park (which at 1017 acres, makes it one of the largest urban parks in the world); the late Steve McQueen’s Ford Mustang being chased through the city streets in the movie Bullitt, or the many culinary delights of China Town.

-The city is the cultural, commercial, and financial centre of Northern California, and surprisingly covers only 46.9 square miles (121 km2), with a population of some 850,000, although when you include the wider San Jose-San Francisco-Oakland areas, the population increases to 8.6 million.
+The city is the cultural, commercial, and financial centre of Northern California, and surprisingly covers only 46.9 square miles (121 km2).
+It also has a relatively small population of some 850,000, although when you include the wider San Jose and San Francisco-Oakland areas, the population increases to 8.6 million.

-San Francisco is a delight move to and visit with many things to do and see, a good place to start is the official tourist website at www.sanfrancisco.travel.
+San Francisco is a very popular destination to both move to and visit with many things to do and see, a good place to start is the official tourist website at www.sanfrancisco.travel.

-Many migrants have found it helpful to set up a US bank account before moving to the country.
+Many migrants who have relocated to San Francisco have found it helpful to set up a US bank account before moving to the country.
 This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
 There are many banks in San Francisco who offer an on-line sign-up service.

 San Francisco has an excellent public transport system, and details can found at www.sfmta.com.

-If you do choose to drive in San Francisco, the first point to bear in mind, is that in the US, they drive on the opposite side of the road to that in New Zealand.
+If you do choose to drive in San Francisco you’ll need to keep in mind that in the US, they drive on the opposite side of the road to New Zealand drivers.

-The city’s roads are narrow and congested, with very limited parking, to the point that visitors are advised not to rent a car while staying in the city, but to use the extensive public transport system.
-For those planning to live in San Francisco, then a car will be useful, and limited resident’s parking is available in most suburbs.
+The city’s roads are narrow and congested with very limited parking, to the point that visitors are advised not to rent a car while staying in the city but to use the extensive public transport system.
+For those planning to live in San Francisco, then a car will be useful and limited resident’s parking is available to apply for in most suburbs.

-San Francisco has a major international airport www.flysfo.com, with flights to most major destinations around the world, there are also services to cities within the US.
+San Francisco has a major international airport www.flysfo.com, with flights to most major destinations around the world, there are also services to cities within America.
 The airport is linked to the city by the BART (Bay Area Rapid Transit) system.

-There are six universities in the San Francisco, the most famous of which are University of California, Berkeley and Stanford University, and in terms of the local schooling system, there are both private and public education services available for children in America.
+There are six universities in the San Francisco, the most famous of which are the iconic University of California, Berkeley and Stanford Universities.
+With regards to the local schooling system, there are both private and public education services available for children in America.
 Most expatriates choose to enrol their children in private or independent schools, this is because state schools are generally based on ‘catchment areas’.

 Students generally travel to school by car with their parents, or in some cases, take the school bus (the bright yellow ones you see in the movies), others will cycle or walk.